Asb023/ransomware/README.md

 # ransom

-As part of our studies in system security at Henallux, we have to realize a ransomware
+As part of my studies in system security at Henallux, I have to realize a ransomware

 **Make sure you have the OpenSSL library installed on your machines**